cburkins/seleniumServiceNowSP/README.md

 ## Testing ServiceNow (Service Portal) with Selenium

 Automated testing of searching a ServiceNow Service Portal.
+This can be any generic ServiceNow Service Portal website (see below on getting one).
 Reads the results, verifies that the desired item is present.
 Shows you how far down the list the result is.

 ### Environment

 This was developed on a Windows 10 machine using chrome.
 It also works for Microsoft Edge, Microsoft IE11, and Firefox (all on Windows 10).
 It might work on Windows 7, but I haven't tested it yet.

+As for the ServiceNow instance, it works with any generic ServiceNow instance.
+You can get your own free ServiceNow instance via the ServiceNow developers program (https://developer.servicenow.com).
+The script looks for the homepage search field, and types searches into it.
+To find that field, it relies on the HTML field ID, which is "homepage-search".
+So, if you're ServiceNow instance does not use the Out-of-the-box ID for the search field, you'll need to create your own version of this script.

 ### Installation (for usage on the much better CygWin terminal/shell)